Official Website of the Vatican Museums

 What is the Vatican Museums’ official website?

 The Vatican Museums is managed by the Directorate of Museums and Cultural Heritage.
 The Pope, through the Vatican’s Governorate, makes the final decisions about the museum.
-The official Vatican website is available in English, Spanish, Italian, French, and Dutch.
+The Vatican official website, museivaticani.va, is available in English, Spanish, Italian, French, and Dutch.

 On the website, you can find important details such as ticket prices, entry tickets, guided tours, and garden tickets.
 It also offers practical visitor information like opening hours, floor maps, amenities, and entrances.